sandesvitor/stone_elixir_project/README.md

 *For Elixir and the Erlang virtual machine installation, visit Elixir's web page on https://elixir-lang.org/install.html.*

-Firstly, open up a terminal in your computer and make sure that **mix** is installed:
+Firstly, inside the root folder of this repository, open up a terminal in your computer and make sure that **mix** is installed:

 ```shell
 ┌─[sandesvitor@pop-os] - [~/stone_challenge] - [4481]